f18m/cmonitor/README.md

 Fork of Nigel's performance Monitor for Linux, adding cgroup-awareness.
 Cgroups (i.e. Linux Control Groups) are the basic technology used to create containers.
-This fork thus is aimed to monitoring your LXC/Docker container performances.
+This fork is thus aimed at monitoring your LXC/Docker container performances.

-NOTE: this is actually a fork of "njmon", not "nmon". njmon provides no interactive mode (often useless inside containers!) and is a more modern tool that produces a JSON output that can be used together with tools like [InfluxDB](https://www.influxdata.com/) and [Grafana](https://grafana.com/).
+NOTE: this is actually a fork of `njmon`, not `nmon`.
+`njmon` provides no interactive mode (often useless inside containers!) and is a modern tool that produces a JSON output that can be used together with tools like [InfluxDB](https://www.influxdata.com/) and [Grafana](https://grafana.com/).

-This fork also aims at supporting mostly x86_64 architectures; support for AIX/PowerPC has been dropped.
+This fork supports only **Linux x86_64 architectures**; support for AIX/PowerPC (present in original `nmon`) has been dropped.

+## Features

+This project collects performance data about:

+- per-CPU-core usage;
+- memory usage;
+- network traffic (PPS and MB/s or Mbps);
+- disk load;
+- average Linux load;
+- CPU usage as reported by the 'cpuacct' (CPU accounting) cgroup;
+- memory usage as reported by the 'memory' cgroup;
+- disk usage as reported by the 'blkio' cgroup;

+Moreover the project allows you to easily post-process collected data and produce a **self-contained** HTML page which allows to visualize all the performance data easily using [Google Charts](https://developers.google.com/chart/).

 ## How to install